-The City currently has two large project commitments outstanding as of June 30, 2020.
-A discussion of these commitments can be found at footnote L, page 37 of the financial statements.
+The City currently has two large project commitments outstanding as of June 30, 2021.
+A discussion of these commitments can be found at footnote L on page 37 of the financial statements.

 The City's management assesses the financial health of the City's funds on an ongoing basis and will continue to do so going forward.
 The most significant economic factors identified by the City's management that will have a direct adverse effect on the financial condition of the City next year and beyond are the continued increases in retirement rates mandated by the state related to the hazardous and non-hazardous duty employees.
 The rates are expected to continue to increase at a significant pace and will make it necessary for management to allocate the necessary funds to meet these higher retirement costs in the future.
 The funded status of the CERS plan will have a significant impact on the required contributions and the City's proportionate share of the net pension and OPEB liabilities.
 House Bill 362 passed during the 2018 legislative session caps the CERS employer contribution rate increases to 12 percent per year over the prior fiscal year through 2028.
-During the 2020 Regular Session, Senate Bill 249 froze the CERS employer rate phase-in for one year.